echoprotocol/echowiki/api-reference/echo-operations/committee-member.md

 Create a committee_member object, as a bid to hold a committee_member seat on the network.

-Accounts which wish to become committee_members may use this operation to create a committee_member object which stakeholders may vote on to approve its position as a committee_member.
+Accounts which wish to become committee_members may use this operation to create a committee member object which stakeholders may vote on to approve its position as a committee_member.
+Field `eth_address` specifies the address in ethereum to be used in eth sidechain to approve deposits, withdrawals and etc. Field `btc_public_key` specifies pubkey of this committee member in bitcoin newtwork to be used in btc sidechain to approve deposits, withdrawals and etc.

 ```cpp
 struct committee_member_create_operation : public base_operation